LG LSEL6337D Range Parts and Troubleshooting: Repair Tips and Solutions

 • Keep children and pets away from the front knobs

-• Do not leave cookware, towels, boxes, or food packaging on the cooktop
+• Do not leave items on the cooktop surface

-• Check that all knobs are off before leaving home or going to sleep
+• Check that all knobs are fully off before leaving or going to bed

 When to Replace LG LSEL6337D Parts

-Replacement may be needed when cleaning, resetting, or adjusting settings does not fix the issue.
+Replacement becomes necessary when cleaning, resetting, or changing settings does not solve the problem.

 You may need a replacement part if: